OG-Matcha/PDFTransfer/README.md

 # PDFTransfer
-An PyQt5 GUI program that generates texts from PDF file.
+A PyQt5 GUI program that generates texts from PDF file.

 ## Features
 * Extracted texts from the selected PDF